 It is really important to know that when you are on a gluten free diet, it is critical to ensure that the oats you use are certified gluten free.
-Cross contamination is a huge issue for oats and I don’t want anyone to get sick!!
+Cross-contamination is a huge issue for oats and I don’t want anyone to get sick!!

-- Spoon onto ice cream
+- Spoon into ice cream

 - Top fruit crisps

 - Mix in a bowl with milk for cereal.

 - Use as a trail mix on a hike.

 I used coconut oil in my recipe, but you can also use other light oils like avocado oil.
 This recipe is dairy-free and vegan so it makes a great allergy-friendly snack!

 What brands of store-bought granola are gluten free?